Anding/N.I.G.E.-Machine/README.txt

 \VHDL contains all of the logic design (VHDL files) for the N.I.G.E.
 Machine

-\System contains other design files that are not VHDL, such as the FORTH system software
+\System contains other design files that are not VHDL, such as the FORTH system software and the character ROM

+\Software contains FORTH language application software that may be run on the N.I.G.E.
+Machine

 \Xilinx is treated slightly differently from the other folders.
 Xilinx ISE uses binary configuration files and also regenerates a significant number of intermediate files with each run.
 For these reasons it has been considered best NOT to version control the Xilinx ISE project files.
 They are placed in a separate folder (\Xilinx) that is referenced in .gitignore and taken outside the scope of version control.
 The supplied file Xilinx.zip is a reasonably updated snapshot of the project for the purpose of providing users with a starting point for ISE (see "Getting started")

 Possible next steps
 ===================